Intrauterine insemination (IUI): Uses Risks and Success Rate

-IUI is a fertility treatment that uses a catheter to place a number of washed sperm directly into the uterus.
+Intrauterine insemination (IUI) is a fertility treatment that involves placing sperm inside a woman’s uterus to facilitate fertilization.
 The goal of IUI is to increase the number of sperm that reach the fallopian tubes and subsequently increase the chance of fertilization.

 When is IUI used?

 The most common reasons for IUI are a low sperm count or decreased sperm mobility.